 Scoliosis diagnosis techniques

-Adult onset scoliosis is relatively rare, but it can develop from spinal degeneration or a neuromuscular condition like cerebral palsy.
-It is still just as important to consult a physician who can evaluate the severity of your condition and determine the best course of treatment.
+Adult-onset scoliosis is relatively rare, but it can develop from spinal degeneration or a neuromuscular condition like cerebral palsy.
+That is why it is crucial to consult a doctor who can evaluate the severity of your condition and determine your best course of treatment.
 Read on to learn about the points you may discuss during your consultation appointment and the treatments that may be recommended to you.

 - When your scoliosis developed